Cage Script: Background

 The concept of the album was first announced on Twitter on March 6, 2019, although was originally announced as an extended play.

 The album consists of 12 songs, including five singles, "Return to Nothingness", "Flow in You" featuring South Korean vocalist June One, "If This is a Dream", "Three in the Morning" featuring vocalist Cecilia Gault, and "Protect Me" featuring Yadosan.
 The final album features additional features from Japanese producers Masayoshi Limori and KOTONOHOUSE, and Japanese vocalist RANASOL.
 Accompanying the album, an anime-inspired music video have also been released.
-The tracks of the album and music videos recounts the story of an universe in which k?d finds himself, being described as a "story in the k?d universe" by K?d in an interview with Your EDM.
+The tracks of the album and music videos recounts the story of a universe in which k?d finds himself, being described as a "story in the k?d universe" by K?d in an interview with Your EDM.

 Reception

-Cameron Sunkel of Edm.com described the album as "a diverse fusion of genres" and showing K?d's "versitility on the production side," and that the album "packs an unexpected twist.
+Cameron Sunkel of Edm.com described the album as "a diverse fusion of genres" and showing K?d's "versatility on the production side," and that the album "packs an unexpected twist.
 There's many moments throughout the LP listeners find themselves on their toes," citing the hard dance-style drop of the track "Experience".